 Reform No. 3: Shorten legislative sessions that favor career politicians over citizen-legislators.

 Why do we need it?
 South Carolina has one of the longest legislative sessions in the country.
 Long sessions create more demand for lobbyists, more special interest legislation, and they favor career politicians over citizen-legislators (only a tiny minority of the state’s citizens can support themselves financially while spending half the year or more in Columbia).
 A sensible reform would be to mandate an end to sessions by the second Friday in April – making each one last roughly 90 calendar days – and cap them at 45 legislative days.
 Also: sessions should be held every two years, as is done in Texas: that would encourage legislators to prioritize core taxpayer concerns over insignificant matters and special-interest concerns.

 Reform No. 4: Open the state’s secret incentives process.

 Why do we need it?
-Every year, lawmakers and government officials hand out millions of public dollars tax breaks and cash to private companies – and virtually nothing of these deals are made public.
+Every year, lawmakers and government officials hand out millions of public dollars in tax breaks and cash to private companies – and virtually nothing of these deals are made public.
 After decades of this, our state is still at the bottom.
 It’s time for openness.
 If companies want state aid, they should apply for it publicly.
 And if the state gives a private company taxpayer-financed favors, the company should be held accountable – targets should be met, or the taxpayers recouped.

 Reform No. 5: End lawmakers’ ability to police themselves.

 Why do we need it?
 Unlike other officeholders, House and Senate members police their own ethics violations – and much of the process is kept private.
 There’s no reason why lawmakers shouldn’t be accountable to the same ethics laws that govern every other elected official.
-Adjudication of ethics violations should be given to an outside authority, the Ethics Commission.

 Reform No. 6: All South Carolina elected officials should report their income sources.